fruxefarms/FruxePi/README.md

 Quickly deploy the FruxePi application using Docker and the installation script.

 ### Step 1: Clone Project
-Clone the FruxePi repository to your Raspberry Pi.
+Clone the FruxePi repository to your Raspberry Pi or download the [Zip](https://github.com/fruxefarms/FruxePi/archive/master.zip) file.

 ```
 git clone https://github.com/fruxefarms/FruxePi.git